Skip to content

 When interacting with a model's item described stages are passed in different combinations.
 When you load it from data storage its properties are deserialized and coerced.
 After that you can adjust the properties which results in another coercion of either assigned value.
 When saving changes to data storage validation occurs right before serializing properties' values.

 Properties are processed using separate components each suitable for handling a particular type of values.
-Those type handler provide implementations for either stage described before.
+Those type handlers provide implementations for either stage described before.

 Implementations for stages coercion and validation may be customized using special options in either property's definition.
 Supported options are described for every type of property below.
 Badges coercion and validation are used there to indicate whether some option is obeyed in either stage of processing a related property.